 Following the receipt of the complaint, an investigation will be carried out according to the priority system as set out above, which most often will also necessitate in a site visit being undertaken.
+On occasions, a survey of land will be undertaken using a drone.
+In the majority of cases, this will be undertaken overtly (i.e. the occupier/owner of the land will be notified prior to the flyover).
 From the evidence collected during the site inspection, an assessment will be made as to whether there is a breach of planning control and if so, whether planning permission is required for the works.